Workers' rights

 Unions

-Identify those unions that other employees in similar positions to you have.
+Identify the unions that other employees in positions similar to yours have.
 Most likely, this union will best represent you.
 Your employment contract will stipulate which union applies to you.
 You can choose whether you become a full member of that union (with voting rights and the right to stand for office).
-For some unions, you must apply to become full members, although this is only a formality, and acceptance is not an issue.
+For some unions, you must apply to become a full member, although this is only a formality, and acceptance is not an issue.

-The union you choose will have a website with all the details about the average salary for your position, your rights, various funds, and often information about the gender pay gap in your profession.
-For a work permit in Iceland, the relevant union must approve that your salary and benefits are according to the applicable collective agreement and that your employment contract is fair and comparable to the local workforce in similar jobs.
+The union you choose will have a website with details on the average salary for your position, your rights, various funds, and often information on the gender pay gap in your profession.
+For a work permit in Iceland, the relevant union must approve your salary and benefits in accordance with the applicable collective agreement and ensure that your employment contract is fair and comparable to those of the local workforce in similar jobs.

 You are entitled to many benefits as a union member.
 Familiarize yourself with your union's website—even visit their office— to learn about the benefits.
 Often, these include affordable summer house rentals, partial reimbursement for gym memberships, continuing education funds, support for job-related training, and entitlements if you are unable to work because of injury or illness.